squid-cache/squid-cache.github.io/ConfigExamples/Intercept/AtSource.rst

 == Outline ==

- /!\ WARNING: This method of interception is not recommended.
-There are other methods such as Proxy.PAC and http_proxy environment variable which are as effective and less intrusive when multiple clients are involved.
+ /!\ WARNING: Using NAT interception is not recommended other than as a final backup to other systems.
+There are other methods such as [[Technology/WPAD|Proxy WPAD/PAC]], linux http_proxy environment variable, and windows policy enforcement of browser config.
+All of which are just as effective and encounter less problems when multiple clients are involved.

-This configuration is to Intercept web requests transparently inside a Linux machine without any kind of client application configuration or proxy support.
+This configuration is to use NAT to Intercept web requests transparently inside a Linux machine without any kind of client application configuration or proxy support.
 It is extremely intrusive and not applicable unless full control is had over the client machine (ie rogue application server).

 '''NP:''' This configuration is given for use '''on a single client box'''.
 We have had no successful reports of people using DNAT at the gateway machine to direct traffic at a separate squid box.
-We have had several good reports about ../IptablesPolicyRoute for those setups.
+We have had several good reports about [[Intercept/IptablesPolicyRoute]] for those setups.

 == iptables configuration ==